jpaulm/fbp-tutorial-filter-file/Step00/README.md

       drawfbp.bat <diagram file name>

 `drawfbp.bat` references the current DrawFBP jar file, but you can create your own version  if you prefer.

+### Help Facility - Locating DrawFBP Help jar file

+Download the file https://github.com/jpaulm/drawfbp/blob/master/lib/javahelp-2.0.05.jar to your preferred DrawFBP work area.

+Use the DrawFBP function `File/Locate Draw FBP Help File` to tell DrawFBP where it is: DrawFBP will remember your chosen location.

 ### Locating JavaFBP jar file

 At this point, you should locate the JavaFBP jar file (it can be found in `https://github.com/jpaulm/javafbp/releases`), download it, and tell DrawFBP where it is, by using the DrawFBP function `File/Locate JavaFBP Jar File`.
-Once you tell DrawFBP where it is, DrawFBP will remember the location from then on.

-### Help facility

-The DrawFBP Help facility uses the standard `JavaHelp` facility, which you can download from Maven Central, by doing a search for the artifact called `javahelp` .
-After downloading it and saving it, click on the DrawFBP function `File/Locate DrawFBP Help File`.
 Once you tell DrawFBP where it is, DrawFBP will remember the location from then on.

 <span class=middle> <a href="https://github.com/jpaulm/fbp-tutorial-filter-file/"> Index</a> / <a href="../Step01/"> Next </a>==&gt;</span>